Nairobi Population 2019

 Nairobi is the capital of Kenya, which is located in Africa.
 In addition to being the capital, Nairobi is also the country’s largest city by population.
 The last official population was taken in 2009 and at that time was 3,138,369 in the city proper.
 That number has since grown to approximately 3.5 million.
 The metro area has over 6.5 million residents.
 This “Green City in the Sun” has a history dating back to 1899 and continues to grow as rural residents make their way to this big city for employment opportunities.

 Nairobi’s history goes back to 1899 when it became the site of the Uganda Railway’s headquarters.
+This railway line, meant to connect the East African interior with the rest of the world, had been named the "Lunatic Express" by skeptics doubting its economic worth.
 Prior to this, the city was uninhabited and was primarily swampland.

 The original town was burned down during the 1900s after the plague hit its residents.
 The city was rebuilt, but in its earliest years, malaria was a growing issue, leading to attempts to move the town.